5.5 – Air Transport

 c.
 Aircraft technology and airline networks

-In time, air transportation networks evolved to become increasingly complex, a trend that goes on par with the improvements in the technical capabilities of aircraft, but also their specialization to service-specific markets.
+In time, air transportation networks evolved to become increasingly complex, a trend that goes on par with the improvements in the technical capabilities of aircraft, as well as their specialization to service-specific markets.
 Three major categories of passenger jet planes may be recognized, each servicing a specific air transport market:

 • Regional market (Short range/haul aircraft).
 This market usually involves short flights lasting anywhere between 30 minutes and 2 hours, which means that they can fly between 6 and 10 legs a day.
 Embraer’s older ERJs and new E-Jets are examples of planes with relatively small capacities (fewer than 150 passengers) that travel short distances.
 Regional jets (RJs) like these serve smaller markets and feed hub airports on routes such as Appleton, Wisconsin, to Chicago or Maputo, Mozambique, to Johannesburg.
 RJs also provide high-frequency point-to-point services between large city pairs.